foggerty/thebook/Chapters/NotesAndReferences.md

 At: Cambridge University Library.
 MS Qq.240 (7).
 Date: 886/1481.
 (E. G. Browne, A Hand-List of the Muhammadan Manuscripts, etc., Cambridge, 1900, p.
 127.)
 This is a badly written and defective copy, apparently transcribed from the same source as At and frequently more word-perfect, but containing more or less the same lacunae as their common source.
 It becomes very defective towards the end.

 1326 a o: Istanbul, Aya Sofya, 2902 mük, [=i].
 Date: 802/1400, (Ritter, op.
 Cit., p.
 139. See also above, p. xxxvii.)
-B To save space we quote only the two main representatives of this group (see B, below) unless there is complete unanimity in all MSS or unless there is some special reason for doing otherwise (e.g. because B! is at variance with B7).
-It should be noted that, unlike A, C, and D, B does not denote all MSS of the group, This is either so termed er, where appropriate, indicated by Bb.
+B To save space we quote only the two main representatives of this group (see B, below) unless there is complete unanimity in all manuscripts or unless there is some special reason for doing otherwise (e.g. because B! is at variance with B7).
+It should be noted that, unlike A, C, and D, B does not denote all manuscripts of the group, This is either so termed er, where appropriate, indicated by Bb.
 The following expedients are adopted:

 B denotes B'B* b s bibib?b! (abbr. b!)